buyco/go-portcast-sdk/portcast/docs/TrackingEventBillOfLading.md

 NewTrackingEventBillOfLadingWithDefaults instantiates a new TrackingEventBillOfLading object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetActualDeliveryTime

-`func (o *TrackingEventBillOfLading) GetActualDeliveryTime() string`

-GetActualDeliveryTime returns the ActualDeliveryTime field if non-nil, zero value otherwise.

-### GetActualDeliveryTimeOk

-`func (o *TrackingEventBillOfLading) GetActualDeliveryTimeOk() (*string, bool)`

-GetActualDeliveryTimeOk returns a tuple with the ActualDeliveryTime field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetActualDeliveryTime

-`func (o *TrackingEventBillOfLading) SetActualDeliveryTime(v string)`

-SetActualDeliveryTime sets ActualDeliveryTime field to given value.

-### HasActualDeliveryTime

-`func (o *TrackingEventBillOfLading) HasActualDeliveryTime() bool`

-HasActualDeliveryTime returns a boolean if a field has been set.

-### GetActualReceiptTime

-`func (o *TrackingEventBillOfLading) GetActualReceiptTime() string`

-GetActualReceiptTime returns the ActualReceiptTime field if non-nil, zero value otherwise.

-### GetActualReceiptTimeOk

-`func (o *TrackingEventBillOfLading) GetActualReceiptTimeOk() (*string, bool)`

-GetActualReceiptTimeOk returns a tuple with the ActualReceiptTime field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetActualReceiptTime

-`func (o *TrackingEventBillOfLading) SetActualReceiptTime(v string)`

-SetActualReceiptTime sets ActualReceiptTime field to given value.

-### HasActualReceiptTime

-`func (o *TrackingEventBillOfLading) HasActualReceiptTime() bool`

-HasActualReceiptTime returns a boolean if a field has been set.

 ### GetBlNo